 There are several advantages of holding treasury shares, including:

-In addition the company does not have to complete all the formalities of cancelling the shares.
+- not having to complete all the formalities of cancelling the shares.

 Selling treasury shares